Emaflick/The-Solitaire-Problem---A-Combinatorial-Game-of-Positional-Matching/README.md

 ---

 > *“A problem posed in jest became a serious object of inquiry.”*
+*"Thanks to Tommaso Pippia & Filippo Zocca that helps and inspired me with this problem"*
 > — *Emanuele Renzoni, 2025*